ChrisWojcik/single-page-nav/README.md

 * 'threshold' - The distance above each section in pixels when the "current" link in the nav bar will change.
 * 'speed' - The animated scroll speed in milliseconds.
+* 'easing' - The easing function to use with the animation (Default is 'swing').
 * 'currentClass' - The class to apply to the link in the nav bar corresponding to the active section on the page.
 * 'updateHash' - If true, updates the browser's url to include the hash when clicking